 In conclusion, trade between countries can be very difficult, but it will never stop.
 To increase their chances of success, European companies wanting to operate in China should do some homework before entering into the market.
 Furthermore, European companies and investors should bear in mind there are significant cultural and economic differences between Europe and China.
 For Europeans doing business in China, regulatory hurdles in China are easing up slowly, but they might take time to be put into force.
 The EU, in the unity of all member states, has a responsibility to reach consensus with the Chinese government on an investment treaty which will ultimately clear all barriers on both sides.

 This article has been published at Groningen Confucius Institute at Groningen University in the Netherlands, the details of which can be found on their website

 Please click here to start your business consulting with us.
-Not only do we offer consulting services but also any related services, for example, advice on international trade, market entry solutions, immigration and far beyond.
+Not only do we offer China-focused consulting services but also business consulting relating to international trade.

 We offer online company formation services in more than 25 countries here.
 If you have any business idea or would like to discuss how to venture your business out of your home market, then please do not hesitate to email us on firstname.lastname@example.org for more information.

 Our mission is always to help businesses do business across the border.